02 Using the graphical user interface Aifeducation - Studio

 Learning Rate: The initial learning rate.

-In the last step, you have to provide the directory where your trained model should be saved after training (box Start Training/Tuning).
+In the last step, you have to provide the directory where your trained model should be saved after training (Choose Folder button on the Control Panel).
 The corresponding folder will also contain the checkpoints during training.
 It is very important that this directory is not the same directory as the one you stored the original model in.
 By clicking the button “Start Training/Tuning”, the training starts.
 Please note that the training of a base model can last days or even weeks, depending on the size and the kind of model, the amount of data, and the capacities of your machine.
+You can see the training progress with the progress bars and plot (Figure 15).

 3.3 Text Embedding Models